Łomża: Demographics

+Łomża is the third largest city in Podlaskie Voivodeship with 62,019 inhabitants as of 2021.

 Historical population of Łomża, 1808 – 1931

 General population in blue.
 Number of Poles of Jewish faith in green.
 Source: Qiryat Tiv'on, Israel.

 Religion

 The inhabitants of Łomża are predominantly Roman Catholic, although over the centuries in addition to the Catholics, followers of other religions have settled there.
 There is evidence of many Jewish and Protestant gravestones at the Łomża cemeteries, particularly the two abandoned Jewish cemeteries.

 Education

 The history of education in Łomża dates back to the early 15th century, when the first parish was founded.
 In 1614, Jesuits residing in Łomża created a Collegium (present-day I Liceum Ogólnokształcące im.
 Tadeusza Kościuszki).
 One of its rectors was Andrew Bobola.
 The educational level has not decreased after the KEN school pijarom in 1774. Łomża has educated a number of dignitaries, among others: Szymon Konarski, Rafał Krajewski, Jakub Ignacy Weight, Wojciech Szweykowski, and Adam Chętnik.

 Currently in Łomża there is a well-developed network of public and private schools at all levels.
 There are seven primary schools, eight schools, ten secondary schools, six universities (including three non-public) and two schools of art.
 The educational level in Łomża is high, based on the results of the exams and countrywide lists.
 For example, I Liceum Ogólnokształcące rates as a top national and central Poland school.